huazzers/desma126/docs/syllabus.md

 #### Appropriation, Fair Use, and Generated Content

-**You should strive to develop your own assets for your project submissions.**
+**You are expected to develop your own assets for your project submissions.**

 The use of existing prompt-based AI generation programs, including but not limited to ChatGPT, DALLE, Stable Diffusion, and Midjourney, is not allowed in this class.
-You may consider this to be one of the limitations of this class -- you are here to learn a specific set of technical skills, and the most advisable way to engage with this course is to not use these programs at all.
 There are [many other reliable solutions and resources](#recommended-tools) available to you, please use this opportunity to explore them.

-If you're planning to borrow or generate assets from somewhere else, you must consult the instructor beforehand AND be able to justify your decision for doing so.
+If you're planning to borrow or generate assets from somewhere else, please consult the instructor beforehand AND be able to justify your decision for doing so.
 While developing early stage prototypes and testing mechanics, it is acceptable to use placeholder assets.

 **No credit will be awarded for plagiarised work.** All submitted projects should be original and developed within the duration of this class.
 Remember to acknowledge / cite your tools and sources appropriately in your submission.